juadiegaitan/CSHL_RNAseq/_vignettes/01_Home/mydoc_requirements.md

 To install the R/Bioconductor libraries required for this course module, please copy & paste the following commands into your RStudio (or the R) console and execute them with the enter key.
-Skip this step if you have the proper Bioconductor base packages installed.

 ```r
 source("http://bioconductor.org/biocLite.R")